kitsonk/pidgin/docs/_Widget.md

 There are currently three lifecycle methods which can be extended on the widget:

-* `.created()` - This occurs after instantiation, after initial attributes have been copied to properties, but before any template has been stamped out.
+* `.created()` - This occurs after instantiation, after initial attributes have been copied to properties, but before any template has been stamped out and events attached.
 This is called synchronously.

 * `.inserted()` - Called asynchronously whenever the widget is inserted into the DOM.